 Dark Is Not Evil: A frequent theme, although games like Knights of the Old Republic play this trope straight.

-Deadpan Snarker: Seems to be the prime tenet of BioWare games—at least two or three companions will sway towards snarkiness.
+Deadpan Snarker: Seems to be the prime tenet of BioWare games—at most two or three companions will won't sway towards snarkiness.

 Dialogue Tree: This is the reason why BioWare games are considered doorstoppers.
 Dialogues are plentiful.